mrbonkerz/ESP-Miner-LVXX/readme.md

 # Lucky Miner Support
 If you're looking to unlock your Lucky Miner, you've come to the right fork.
-This version of Skot's ESP-Miner firmware, kept as close to the original as possible, is adapted to work with LV07/LV08 and potentially future LVXX miners.
+This version of bitaxeorg's ESP-Miner firmware, kept as close to the original as possible, is adapted to work with LV07/LV08 and potentially future LVXX miners.

 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/mrbonkerz/esp-miner-lvxx/total)
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/t/mrbonkerz/esp-miner-lvxx)